ryanrbart/ryanrbart.github.io/index.md

 # Research Interests

-My research examines the interactions and feedbacks between hydrology, vegetation, and disturbances, and how these relations vary under different climate regimes and management practices.
-I am particularly interested in understanding how fire and disease can lead to changes in forest composition/structure and the implication of these changes on water resources.
+My research examines the linkages and feedbacks between hydrology, vegetation and disturbances with a focus on how these linkages vary under different climate regimes and management practices.
+I am particularly interested in understanding how wildfire and forest mortality can lead to changes in forest composition/structure and the implication of these changes on water resources.
 My work involves examining complex coupled-systems using sophisticated mechanistic and statistical models, as well as remote sensing and geospatial data.

 <a href="/images/conceptual_model.png"><img src="/images/conceptual_model.png"></a>